mir-owahed/DevOpsDemo/gitlab-cicd-learn/GitLab-CI-project.md

 [Watch the full tutorial on YouTube](https://youtu.be/7UZodcpyiNA) to follow along with step-by-step instructions.

+## Code Repository

+You can find the complete code repository for this tutorial here: [GitLab Boardgame Repository](https://gitlab.com/mir-owahed/Boardgame).

 ## Table of Contents
 1. [Prerequisites](#prerequisites)
 2. [Step 1: Setting Up GitLab Runner on AWS](#step-1-setting-up-gitlab-runner-on-aws)